Manny Pacquiao

 Height: 5′6″ Reach: 57″

-Pacquiao first came into the American boxing scene 8 years ago, but he found a permanent home in the hearts and minds of fans everywhere at the end of 2003.
+Pacquiao first came into the American boxing scene a decade ago, but he found a permanent home in the hearts and minds of fans everywhere at the end of 2003.
 In November of that year we saw Manny Pacquiao destroy Mexican legend Marco Antonio Barrera.
 His explosive style, powerful punching and lightning quick hands were a combination that Barrera couldn’t cope with, and that fans couldn’t get enough of.
 The fight would launch Pacquiao on a collision course with the world’s best featherweights, who were by and large, other Mexican greats.

 Next on the list was Juan Manuel Marquez, the most undervalued of his contemporaries.
 Pacquiao blitzed him in the first round, sending him to the canvas three times.
 It looked like it would be another short and dominating night.
 However, Marquez found a way to recover his senses and used his crisp counter punching to turn the tide of the fight.
 After the final bell rang, the fight was declared a draw, and many people felt that Marquez had actually pulled off the come from behind win.